ChameleonCloud/docs/source/technical/gui.rst

 Routers
 _______

-The Routers page allows you to manipulate Routers within your project.
+Same as the Networks page, the Routers page allows you to work on the Routers of the selected project.

 .. figure:: gui/routers.png
    :alt: The Routers page